Tuesday, December 26, 2017

 THE SECRET SERVICE

-Taron Egerton was warmly welcomed as the new star in a much-deserved role as Eggsy, a young man who desires to do good in his life.
-Colin Firth was even a suitable British actor when he is fantastic as Harry Hart who trains Eggsy to become a proper English gentleman spy.
-Hollywood’s living legend Samuel L. Jackson has had a dazzling opportunity to do an over-the-top portrayal as the lisping villainous businessman named Richmond Valentine.
-Mark Strong was the director’s frequent collaborator and is once again working with him in a supporting role as Merlin.
-Sofia Boutella was ideally chosen in her debut role as the deadly henchwoman Gazelle.
+Taron Egerton makes a warm welcome in a much-deserved role as Eggsy, a young man who desires to do good in his life.
+Colin Firth was even a suitable British actor when he was fantastic as Harry Hart, who trains Eggsy to become a proper English gentleman spy.
+Hollywood's living legend Samuel L. Jackson has a dazzling opportunity to do an over-the-top portrayal as the lisping villainous businessman, Richmond Valentine.
+Mark Strong was the director's frequent collaborator and is in a supporting role as Merlin.
+In her debut role as the deadly henchwoman Gazelle, Sofia Boutella is an ideal choice.

 Star rating: (8/10) Very Good Movie